patrickt999/Cybersecurity/README.md

 - Filebeat
 - Metricbeat

-These Beats allow us to collect the following information from each machine:
+These Beats allow us to collect the following information from each machine:<br/>
--_In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see._
+_In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see._<br/>
-Filebeat: collects data about the file system, syslogs
+* Filebeat: collects data about the file system, syslogs

-Metricbeat: collects machine metrics, CPU usage or inbound/outbound traffic
+* Metricbeat: collects machine metrics, CPU usage or inbound/outbound traffic

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: